 Things Are Getting Real!

 It’s go time.
-You have buy-in from the powers-that-be.
+You have buy-in from the powers that be.
 Authors are chomping at the bit to get their papers widely disseminated.
 What now?

 Remember when I said you can’t set-and-forget a dog?
 You can’t do that with your journal’s Twitter account, either.
-Sure, just like you can set out extra water and leave out extra kibble for a furry friend, you can set a few things on autopilot for your new Twitter account, too:
+But, just like you can set out extra water and leave out extra kibble for a furry friend, you can set a few things on autopilot for your new Twitter account, too:

 - Develop an editorial calendar for tweeting every article in every issue of your journal.
 Don’t leave anyone out.
 Every article gets a tweet.
 You can even have your authors self-write these tweets if you request wording when you send an acceptance letter.
 While you’re at it, collect authors’ Twitter handles, too, so you can give them a shout-out when you tweet about their article.